Supreme Court Protects Religious Charities from Government Mandate Rules in favor of Catholic Charities; Little Sisters may be next

 Washington, D.C. – Moments ago, after previously blocking the federal government’s HHS mandate for the sixth time in a row, the Supreme Court granted relief in the Zubik v.
 Burwell case to a group of Pennsylvania-based religious organizations, including Catholic Charities and other social service organizations.

-“This is the sixth time the HHS mandate has been before the Supreme Court, and the sixth time it has lost,” said Eric Rassbach, Deputy General Counsel of the Becket Fund for Religious Liberty.
+“This is the sixth time the HHS mandate has been before the Supreme Court, and the sixth time it has lost,” said Eric Rassbach, Deputy General Counsel of Becket.
 “Doesn’t our government have something better to do than fight charities serving the poor?”

 Last month Justice Alito issued an interim order, protecting the charities and churches from complying with the HHS Mandate while their case continued.
 This was similar to the preliminary order Justice Sotomayor provided to the Little Sisters of the Poor on New Year’s Eve in 2013.
 The Pennsylvania-based religious organizations join over 750 plaintiffs in other nonprofit cases that have been granted protection from the unconstitutional HHS mandate, which forces religious ministries to either violate their faith or pay massive IRS penalties.
 In the order, handed down today, “[T]he respondents are enjoined from enforcing against the applicants the challenged provisions of the Patient Protection and Affordable Care Act and related regulations pending final disposition of their petition for certiorari.”